Here’s my complete guide to visiting the stunning Basilica of Santa Croce in Florence Italy.

 The basilica is a place of one stop shopping for Italian culture and a must see attraction in Florence for art lovers.

 Yet Santa Croce is still a bit of a hidden gem in Florence.
-Let's take a closer look at Santa Croce and see why you need to visit.
+Let’s take a closer look at Santa Croce and see why you need to visit the complex.